nicklasu/handle-that-pos/README.md

     - Javafx-controls (17.0.2)
 - Com.dlsc.formsfx
     - Formsfx-core (11.4.2)

-Point of sale system, developed with Java.
-“Handle that POS” is a point of sale system created primarily for executing sales transactions and storing them in a database.
-This project aims to be easy to use and affordable.
-If you want to use this system, you need an SQL database, which can be local or cloud.

-Development team: Anna Raevskaia, Antti Taponen, Nicklas Sundell, Samu Luoma, Lassi Piispanen

 Installation and configuration:

 To use this program, you have to create an SQL database named “pos” and construct the tables into it with the following script: